-2018 witnessed the long-awaited arrival of LinkedIn Ads, the rebranding of AdWords into Google Ads (as well as the introduction of a ton of new features for Google Ads), further optimization of Bing Ads, and also Amazon’s PPC capabilities becoming a legitimate threat to the sheer dominance of Google; it’s been an eventful year for digital marketing in more ways than one.
-As the year winds down to a close, it’s time to look toward the new year and begin strategizing how to guarantee success in a field that’s changing by the minute.
+2018 witnessed the long-awaited arrival of LinkedIn Ads, the rebranding of AdWords into Google Ads (as well as the introduction of a ton of new features for Google Ads), further optimization of Bing Ads, and Amazon’s PPC capabilities becoming a legitimate threat to the sheer dominance of Google; it’s been an eventful year for digital marketing in more ways than one.
+Now is the time to look towards the future and begin strategizing how to guarantee success in a field that’s changing by the minute.
 Below are just a few tips and tricks to help maximize the ROI on any PPC campaign in 2019.

 1.)
 Explore the New Capabilities of Google Ads

-While sites like Amazon and Bing are undoubtedly beginning to take a small bite out of the colossal market share that Google has in PPC, Google is still a behemoth.
-Google has made a concentrated effort on continuously optimizing their PPC platform and their new updates for 2019 are already blowing people out of the water.
-2019 will witness the introduction of Google Marketing, an all-in-one stop for advertisers to plan, spend, and measure their PPC and other digital marketing campaigns.
-Google will also unveil its implementation of Responsive Search Ads to allow advertisers to display the most effective headlines and taglines that appear when users search for relevant search terms.
-With the release of all mentioned above as well as other neat features like the offering of lead ads on YouTube and greater cross-device analytics, the question is quickly becoming ‘What can’t Google Ads do?!”
+While sites like Amazon and Bing are undoubtedly beginning to take a small bite out of the colossal market share that Google has in PPC, Google is still top dog.
+Google has made a concentrated effort to continuously optimize their PPC platform and their new updates for 2019 are already blowing people out of the water.
+2019 will witness the introduction of Google Marketing, a one-stop-shop for advertisers to plan, spend, and measure their PPC and other digital marketing campaigns.
+Google will also unveil its implementation of Responsive Search Ads to allow advertisers to display the most effective headlines and taglines when users search for relevant terms.
+With the release of all this, along with other neat features like the offering of lead ads on YouTube and greater cross-device analytics, the question is quickly becoming ‘What can’t Google Ads do?!”

 2.)
 Explore New Platforms

-While platforms like Google and Facebook, and their respective tools, will be an essential member of any PPC arsenal, they shouldn’t be the only two.
-2019 will see the continued meteoric rise of new platforms in paid search advertising, including LinkedIn, Pinterest, and SnapChat.
-While both are late adopters to the PPC space, so too was Facebook and it has achieved astronomical success.
+While platforms like Google and Facebook, and their respective tools, will be essential members of any PPC arsenal, they shouldn’t be the only two.
+2019 will see the continued rise of new platforms in paid search advertising, including LinkedIn, Pinterest, and SnapChat.
+While these companies are late adopters to the PPC space, so too was Facebook, and it managed to achieve astronomical success.
 Pinterest, while not conventionally thought of as a search engine or a social network, is actually a unique mixture of both.
 In fact, over two billion searches take place on Pinterest every month, with 97% of those being unbranded.
 Furthermore, Pinterest will also allow users to buy products directly from product pins that have their inventory availability and price listed.
-The benefits to LinkedIn PPC advertising has been discussed on our blog before, as well.
-Meanwhile, SnapChat continues to gain relevance in the space.
+In a recent blog we discussed the Business-to-Business (B2B) advantages of LinkedIn’s PPC platform.
+For marketers looking to recruit new hires or connect to potential vendors, LinkedIn is the ideal choice.
+Meanwhile, SnapChat continues to gain relevance in the PPC space.
 This exclusively visual platform can seamlessly advertise promotions while guiding prospective customers from first impressions to landing pages for potential sales, all with a single click.

 3.)
 Keep Your Eye on Mobile PPC Performance

-We’ve written on the importance of making your business website mobile ready before, but the point especially needs to be heeded with regards to PPC.
-Google now drives 95% of all of its paid search advertising on mobile devices, only barely trumping Facebook who yields 87% of all of its ad revenue from mobile traffic.
+There’s no denying the importance of making your business website mobile ready, but the point especially needs to be heeded with regards to PPC.
+Google now drives 95% of all of its paid search advertising on mobile devices, only barely trumping Facebook, who yields 87% of all of its ad revenue from mobile traffic.
 While the imperativeness of mobile PPC optimization is already easily conveyed, it’s been estimated that mobile advertising will account for 72% of US ad spend by next year.

 PPC and its benefits have been extensively discussed all over the web, including on our own blog.
-PPC and its guaranteed low-risk high-reward methods have rightfully catapulted it to the forefront of every digital marketing campaign.
+PPC and its guaranteed low-risk, high-reward methods have rightfully catapulted it to the forefront of many digital marketing campaigns.
 Just as marketers must adopt the current methodologies for SEO, email marketing, and even blogging, they must also learn to reconfigure and optimize their best practices for PPC.

 It can be challenging to know which PPC practices and tools are best for your business goals.
-Click here to set up a free consultation with Seven Ages Design to start maximizing your PPC campaign’s ROI.
+Click here to set up a free consultation with Seven Ages Design and start maximizing your advertising ROI with the right PPC campaign.